 Joshua Takes Charge

-10 Then Joshua commanded the officers of the people, saying, 11 “Pass through the middle of the camp, and command the people, saying, ‘Prepare food; for within three days you are to pass over this Jordan, to go in to possess the land which the Lord your God is giving you to possess.’ ”
+10 Then Joshua commanded the officers of the people, saying, 11 “Pass through the midst of the camp and command the people, saying, ‘Prepare food, for within three days you are to pass over this Jordan, to go in to possess the land which the Lord your God is giving you to possess.’ ”

 Rahab Welcomes the Spies

 1 Joshua the son of Nun secretly sent two men out of Shittim as spies, saying, “Go, view the land, including Jericho.”
 They went and came into the house of a prostitute whose name was Rahab, and slept there.